Dark Mode Light Mode

 If the club hires a new boss, he will want to hire his friends to come work in the club so they can make money.
 But before he can hire new people other people need to be fired.
 This happened quite often, and with me as well.

 And when you‘re fired, there’s no performance review or anything.
 It’s just a text message in a WeChat group saying, these five people are fired (!).
 At first, this might sound so strange, but it kind of is!
 Most people that I’ve met had multiple jobs, sometimes even four jobs at the same time.
-It’s a much more, free job market than where I’m from in Europe.
+It’s a much freer job market than where I’m from in Europe.
 Getting fired is just part of that and most of them will quickly find a new place to work at.

 So, yay, I got hired and then fired.
 Now what?
 Well, let’s try to get hired again at the same club, of course!
 My Chinese friend talked with the boss and explained why they couldn’t just fire me because I was so super important… After some meetings and dinners, they hired me again.

 Then, one more time I got fired.
 Well, not really fired, I stopped working there and the salary stopped… I had to DJ in the club once a week.
 So, every week I would receive a schedule with the line-up and timetable.
-At some point I wasn’t on the schedule, and the week after that and so on.
-But I still received salary for a ew months!
+At some point, I wasn’t on the schedule, and the week after that, and so on.
+But I still received salary for a few months!
 Nobody knew why this was happening.
 It was fine for me, but just so strange!
 Later it turned out that they hired a lot of new DJ’s and there was just no time for me to play in the club!
 But they still paid me for a few months without me doing anything, nice!

 Scanning finger

 Every day I had to go to the club to scan my finger.
 They had this small machine where I had to register my fingerprint the first day I started to work at the club.
 I had to scan it twice on one day, then I would get paid the amount of that day.
-A simple and very effective way to make sure that every one is at the office.
+A simple and very effective way to make sure that everyone is at the office.

 But this system wasn’t flawless.
 It’s a very common thing at Chinese companies.
 Even the local coffee shop has this system.